 An Introduction to Natural Computation

 Dana H. Ballard is Professor in the Department of Computer Sciences at the University of Texas at Austin, where he has appointments in Psychology, the Institute for Neuroscience, and the Center for Perceptual Systems.
-He is the author of An Introduction to Natural Computation (MIT Press).
+He is the author of

 This book provides a comprehensive introduction to the computational material that forms the underpinnings of the currently evolving set of brain models.